pboivin/flou/README.md

 - `sourceUrlBase`: The base URL for the source images.
 - `cacheUrlBase`:  The base URL for the transformed images.

 If you're using a framework like Laravel, you can register the `$flou` instance as a singleton for your entire application.
-This will be your entry point to transform and render images. ([See Laravel Facade example.](#))
+This will be your entry point to transform and render images. ([See Laravel Integration example.](#laravel-integration))

 ## Working with Single Images

-#### Transforming Source Images
+#### Transforming source images

 To load a source image and generate a low-quality image placeholder (LQIP):